jeffreylanters/react-unity-webgl/README.md

 }
 ```

-## Creating a Unity Context Object
+## Understanding the Unity Context Object

-The core of rendering your Unity Application within your React Application is the Unity Context Object.
-This instance is where all the magic happens, and is used for configurating and sending and receiving messages from and to your Unity Application.
-If you haven't done so already, you'll first need a Unity WebGL build.
-Head over to [Creating Unity WebGL Builds](#creating-unity-webgl-builds) to learn more about this.

-A most basic Unity Context instance consists of a Unity Config with four properties.
-The `loaderUrl`: a JavaScript file contain the Unity Loader that the web page needs in order to load the Unity content, the `frameworkUrl`: a JavaScript file containing the runtime and plugin code, the `dataUrl`: a custom file containg your Assets and scenes, and the `codeUrl`: a Web Assembly binary file containg native code.
+When wanting to render a Unity Application within your React Application, you will need to pass along the Unity Context Object to the Unity Component.
+The Unity Context Object is the heart of the implementation.
+This is were all of your configuration, event listeners and references will be stored.

+When passing the Unity Context Object to the Unity Component, it will take the configuration and starts loading the required resources in order to render your Unity Application.
+During this process, the Unity Context Object will be updated with the Unity Application's state and will invoke various events which can all be found in the documentation.

+> Make sure to create your Unity Context object either somewhere outside of your component, or in a component did mount cycle to prevent it from being created multiple times thus losing a reference to the Unity Instance.

+When creating a new Unity Context object, you'll need to pass a Unity Config boject.
+A most basic Unity Config consists the following four properties.
+These four properties are all URLs to the required Unity Build resources.

+- The **Loader URL**, this is a JavaScript file which contains the Unity Engine bootstrapping code.
+This file is required to load the Unity Engine and start the initialization process.
+- The **Framework URL**, this is a JavaScript file which contains the Runtime and Plugin code.
+This file is responsible for running the actual Unity Application.
+- The **Data URL**, this is a JSON file which contains the initial Unity Application state including your Assets and Scenes.
+This file can get big really fast so try to optimize your game's assets as much as possible.
+Try using both building and runtime compression techniques and usefull packages such as sprite atlasses.
+- The **Code URL**, this a Web Assembly binary file containg native code.

+There are many more properties you can pass to the Unity Config object.
+These properties are all optional and can be found in the documentation.

 Sounds complicated?
-No worries, you don't need to remember any of this.
+No worries, you don't need to remember any of the meanings behind these files.
+The module will take care of all of this for you.
 Just add the paths to the files to the Unity Context, sit back and enjoy!

-The paths to these files are public paths and should be relative from your public root or `index.html`.
-They will be loaded during runtime due to their enourmous size, we do not want this in our bundle since this would have impact on our entire React Application.
-But no worries, you can use the built-in [loading progression tracking](#tracking-the-loading-progression) in order to show some sort of loading screen.

-Feed your Unity Context to one or more Unity components to start and render your Unity Application!
+> All of the URLs, including the ones mentioned above, are due to their enormous size **NOT loaded into your bundle**.
+You should place these files in a public directory within your project or use a CDN.
+This means the files behind these URLs are loaded during runtime and should be accessible by a the browser via a public URL.

 ## Communication from React to Unity